radiantlogicinc/fastworkflow/README.md

 # fastWorkflow
-A framework for rapidly building large-scale, deterministic, interactive workflows with a fault-tolerant, conversational UX.
+A framework for rapidly building large-scale, deterministic, interactive workflows with a fault-tolerant, conversational UX and AI-powered recommendations.

 - Built on the principle on "Convention over configuration", ALA Ruby on Rails
 - Uses: